When teaching tennis to a new and beginning student, I have always emphasized a combination of fun and technique.

 These are the main points that a student should learn in the first lesson.
 Make sure to keep it fun and try as much as possible to connect with the student by listening to them and allowing them to ask you questions during the lesson.

 If your student is a child, encourage them all the time and praise their effort.
-It wouldn’t hurt if at the end of the class you have a little prize for them (e.g. small candy, stickers, etc.).
+At the end of the class, have a little prize for them (e.g. small candy, stickers, etc.).
 Kids love that and will continue coming to your lessons when you show that you care.

 If your student is an adult, again, listening to their needs and allowing them to ask questions is important.
 Adults, more than kids, are interested in detailed techniques and… a good workout.
 Do drills that make them “break a sweat” from time to time.
 They should leave your classes smiling. (:

-Have fun on the court and write to me if you have any questions.
+Have fun on the court and write to me if you have any questions, below.